ofloveandhate/markdown2canvas/README.md

 A library for containerizing local markdown content to be published into the Canvas learning management system.

+:warning: This library is under active development and the interface is NOT stable.

+---

 # Why I wrote/maintain this library